dzid26/StepperServoCAN/README.md

 ## Contributing
 - Develop using MISRA C:2012 standard and analyzed using [Cppcheck](https://cppcheck.sourceforge.io/).
 Project is preconfigured with (`misra.json`) for [C/C++ Advanced Lint](https://marketplace.visualstudio.com/items?itemName=jbenden.c-cpp-flylint) and [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode) to highlight violations in VScode.
 Ask priv about the `misra_rules_set_cppcheck.txt` for cppcheck.

+### Debugging
+- In VScode press F5 to start debugging using Platformio

+The debugging session is setup to use semihosting when debugging and some debug information is printed to the *debug console*.
+When debugging, the motor calibration can be initiated by liong pressing F1 as usual, but then to start calibration used can press any key in the console.
+This is not very reliable though and sometimes calibration will start on debug events.

+### Signal logging
+STM32 has an ability to view and edit global variables using SWD debug interface
+- connect to debug port and launch [STMViewer](https://github.com/klonyyy/STMViewer).
+Load example configuration `firmware/swdio.STMViewer.cfg`

 ## BSP Firmware License
 - The firmware is based on Misfittech project which is based on [nano_stepper](https://github.com/Misfittech/nano_stepper) project and it inherited GPL V3 license
-- I continue [GPL v3 license](https://github.com/dzid26/RetroPilot-SERVO42B/blob/openpilot_S42B/LICENSE) scheme as required for the software derivatives
+- [GPL v3 license](https://github.com/dzid26/RetroPilot-SERVO42B/blob/openpilot_S42B/LICENSE) scheme as required for the software derivatives
 - Derivatives of this software under GPLv3 license will also need to remain open source if distributed commercially.

 ## Atributions